alexthissen/DockerWorkshop2017/docs/Lab7-VSTSPipelines.md

 You can specify additional Docker Compose files and one is already selected.
 Leave it there and create an empty `docker-compose.ci.yml` file in the root of your solution.

 Repeat this process for the other two Docker Compose tasks and choose the Docker Hub connection.
 Notice the `Qualify Images` checkbox for `Push images` to qualify the image names with the registry name.
-Similarly, the `Lock images` task.

 In the `Copy Files` task set the `Contents` property to these files:
 ```